Temple garment: Biblical references and LDS scholarship

 The temple garment is usually identified by Mormon scholars with the sacred "linen breeches" (michnasayim/mikhnesei bahd) and the "coat of linen" (kuttoneth) that ancient Israelite priests were commanded to wear, as referenced in Exodus 28:39-43.
-The michnasayim were undergarments that reached from the hips to the thighs and served the purpose of hiding the wearer's "nakedness" and maintaining modesty.
-These garments symbolized the abolition of the distinction between the heavenly and mortal part of man, and, like the LDS temple garment, were worn by the Israelite priest even when he was not actually officiating in the temple.
-The kuttoneth was probably a white, tight-fitting, shirt-like undergarment worn in conjunction with the michnasayim.
-According to the Talmud, worn-out undergarments and priestly sashes were burned, being used as torch wicks in the temple.

 Additionally, the temple garment has been compared to the modern tallit katan, a sacred undershirt of Orthodox and ultra-Orthodox Judaism.
 Both the temple garment and the tallit katan are meant to be worn all day under regular clothing as a constant reminder of the covenants, promises, and obligations the wearer is under.

 Use in protests

 Some church opponents have used public occasions, like the biannual church conferences, to publicly mock and parody the wearing of temple garments.
 During the October 2003 LDS Church General Conference, some anti-Mormon demonstrators outside the LDS Conference Center reportedly spat and stomped on garments in view of those attending the conference.
-One protester blew his nose into a garment he wore around his neck.
 A scuffle broke out between a protester and two members of the church who attempted to take the garments from him.
 To avoid a repeat of the conflict, the municipality of Salt Lake City planned new protest buffer zones for the April 2004 conference in Salt Lake City.